It is a common and benign skin condition usually caused by a bacterial dermohypodermic infection.

-> - Oral antibiotics are prescribed for disseminated infections and intravenous antibiotics for serious infections such as: dicloxacillin , amoxicillin with clavulanic acid, cephalexin , azithromycin , clindamycin, procaine penicillin G, benzathine penicillin, erythromycin or tetracycline.
+- Oral antibiotics are prescribed for disseminated infections and intravenous antibiotics for severe infections, such as dicloxacillin, amoxicillin with clavulanic acid, cephalexin, azithromycin, clindamycin, procaine penicillin G, benzathine penicillin, erythromycin or tetracycline.

-> - Covering affected areas with gauze or loose bandages helps reduce the risk of spreading additional infections.
+- Covering affected areas with gauze or lose bandages helps reduce the risk of spreading additional infections.

->

-> Antibiotics are the basis of treatment for Ectima.
-In addition, maintaining personal hygiene and cleanliness is important for early resolution of the condition.
+Antibiotics are the basis of treatment for Estima.
+In addition, maintaining personal hygiene and cleanliness is essential for the early resolution of the condition.

->

-> - Formation of scars after the resolution of skin lesions.
+- Formation of scars after the resolution of skin lesions.

 - Lightening (hypopigmentation) or darkening (hyperpigmentation) of the skin after resolution of the condition.

 - Gangrene forms in lesions if severe skin ulcers are not treated.
 This may be an emergency medical situation in diabetic patients.

 - Enlarged regional lymph nodes (lymphadenopathy) can be painful.